5 Meanings

 We talked of the tiny difference

-Between ending and starting to begin
+Between ending and starting to begin.

-We talked 'cause talking tells you things
+We talked because talking tells you things

-Like what you really are thinking about
+Like what you really are thinking about.

 But sometimes you can't find what you're feeling

-'Til all the words run out
+Till all the word run out.

-So I asked her to come to the concert
+So I asked her to come to the concert.

-She said, "No, I work at night"
+She said "No, I work at night."

 I said, "We've gotten too damn good at leaving, Sue"

-She said, "Harry, you're right"
+She said, "Harry, you're right."

 Don't ask me if I made love to her